woods1216/Microsoft.Diagnostics.NETCore.Client/README.md

 dotnet build

-dotnet run ps <to see the list of processes and ids>
+dotnet run --project Projectame ps <to see the list of processes and ids>